Smoothie bowls–the newest iteration of the beloved smoothie – have become quite popular these days.

-After seeing countless beautiful images of these decorated bowls of goodness within my Pinterest and Facebook feeds, I decided it was time to try it out myself.
+After seeing countless beautiful images of these decorated bowls of goodness on my Pinterest and Facebook feeds, I decided it was time to try it out for myself.

-I’m a bit of a spontaneous smoothie maker, typically using whatever I have on hand.
-Yesterday, I had six different varieties of berries, so breakfast got interesting.
+I’m a bit of a spontaneous smoothie maker, typically using whatever I have on hand, and yesterday I had six different varieties of berries, so breakfast got interesting.

 For the smoothie itself, I added plain Greek yogurt (Fage is my fave), kale, ice cubes, a splash of milk, a banana and a few berries to my Vitamix.
 Then I topped the mixture with flax seeds, walnuts, blueberries, shaved coconut, raspberries, blackberries and granola.

-As a registered dietitian/nutritionist, I like the idea of smoothies much more than juicing.
-By using the entire fruit (or vegetable), smoothies retain both nutrients and fiber.
-Juices typically leave the fibrous components behind.
+As a registered dietitian nutritionist, I like the idea of smoothies much more than juicing.
+By using the entire fruit (or vegetable), smoothies retain both nutrients and fiber, while juices typically leave the fibrous components behind.

 What are your favorite smoothie concoctions?